 - 1/3 teaspoon of celtic sea salt or himalayan salt

-- 1 teaspoon of powdered magnesium (we have this in stock)
+- 1 teaspoon of magnesium

 - 1 tablespoon fresh lemon juice